Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

 Since all smooth functions on a $p$-adic field are locally constant, instead of having a cutoff function $\phi(x)$ in $(1.5)$ we restrict the domain of integration to ${|x| < \delta}$ for some $\delta$.

-In the real case it is well known (see [AGV]) that sharp estimates for oscillatory integrals usually follow from sharp estimates for the measure of sublevel sets; given a sufficiently small neighborhood $U$ of the origin one may look for the best possible estimate of the form $|\{x \in U: |f(x)| < \epsilon\}| < C|\ln(\epsilon)|^m \epsilon^{\delta}$ and this $(m,\delta)$ will translate into decay estimates for the oscillatory integral $(1.1)$.
-This rate of decay will be sharp other than in certain exceptional situations.
+In the real case it is well known (see [AGV]) that sharp estimates for oscillatory integrals usually follow from sharp estimates for the measure of sublevel sets; given a sufficiently small open set $U$ containing the origin one may look for the best possible estimate of the form $|\{x \in U: |f(x)| < \epsilon\}| < C|\ln(\epsilon)|^m \epsilon^{\delta}$.
+This $(m,\delta)$ can then be translated into decay estimates for the oscillatory integral $(1.1)$, and this rate of decay is sharp except in certain exceptional situations.
 This translation is proven using resolution of singularities to show both the sublevel set measures and the oscillatory integral decay have asymptotic expansions, and then using integration by parts in a certain way to go from the sublevel set measures to the oscillatory integral estimates.
-The analgoue for $p$-adic fields was proved by Igusa [I1]-[I3], and in Theorem 2.2 we will prove the corresponding statement for $K = \C$ using the resolution of singularities algorithm of this paper.
+The analgoue for $p$-adic fields was proved by Igusa [I1]-[I3], and in Theorem 2.2 we will prove the corresponding statement for $K = \C$ using results from [G4].

-The estimates of this paper for the sublevel set measures and oscillatory integral decay rates will as in [G3] be expressed in terms of properties of the Newton polyhedron $N(f)$ defined below.
-Such estimates go back to [V] and for $p$-adic fields there is an extensive body of research on such estimates.
-We mention [D][DLo][LM][Ve][Zu1][Zu2] for a sampling.
-Unlike in many such papers we will not require a nondegeneracy condition such as that of [V].
-Instead, as in [G3] our theorems will be stated in terms of the orders of the zeroes of the polynomials $f_F(x)$ associated to $N(f)$ given in Definition 1.5 below and will go beyond such a nondegeneracy condition.

 We now give some relevant definitions.

 {\bf Definition 1.4.} Let $f(x)$ be a function such that $f(x)$ has a convergent power series expansion $\sum_{\alpha} f_{\alpha}x^{\alpha}$ on a neighborhood of the origin in $K^n$.
 For any $\alpha$ for which $f_{\alpha} \neq 0$, let $Q_{\alpha}$ be the octant $\{t \in \R^n: t_i \geq \alpha_i$ for all $i\}$.
 Then the {\it Newton polyhedron} $N(f)$ of $f(x)$ is defined to be the convex hull of all $Q_{\alpha}$.